Skip to main content

 For all the promises of God the Yes in him, on account and through him.
 That is why it is through him our Amen is to God for glory (2 Corinthians 1:20)

 We are blessed through the sealing of the Holy Spirit until God takes redemption of his own... whom he adopted and sealed of the Spirit.
 Made alive through his great love, we were raised and seated in the heavenlies in Christ Jesus, by grace being saved.
-He predestined us for these great things according of his purpose.
-Because of these Paul can write "I am persuaded of this, because he who began a good work in you will bring it to completion at the day of Jesus Christ" (Philippians 1:6)
+He predestined us for these great things according to the purpose of his will.
+Because of these Paul can write "I am persuaded of this, because he who began a good work in you will bring it to completion at the day of Jesus Christ" (Philippians 1:6).

 through whom given to us the honorable and effective promises so that through them you come into existence, escaping the corruption, in sinful desires and come into existence as divine sharers, his divine nature (2 Peter 1:4)

 His promises are "precious and splendid" but more so honorable τίμιος (timios) and effective.
-God honors his promises and doesn't change his mind according to what he has eternally purposed.
+God honors his promise and doesn't change his mind according to what he has eternally purposed.
 This is great news for his children.
-When Moses was on the mountain for forty days and the people made a golden calf to worship God wanted to destroy them and start anew through Moses.
+When Moses was on the mountain for forty days and the people made a golden calf to worship God wanted to destroy them and start a new through Moses.
 The point being God would have continued his purpose through Moses even though most of Israel would have been destroyed if Moses had not interceded.
-Grace and truth came in Jesus.
+The Law was given to Moses but grace and truth came in Jesus.

 so at present through the church, the manifold wisdom of God is known to the rulers and the authorities in the heavenlies according to the eternal purpose which he made in Christ Jesus our Lord in whom we have boldness and confidence to access through his faith (Ephesian 3:10-12)